James Dalton (rugby union)

 James Dalton (born 16 August 1972) is a South African rugby union player who played for the South Africa national rugby union team.
-He was educated at Parktown Boys' High School and matriculated at Jeppe High School for Boys in Johannesburg, South Africa.
+He was educated at Jeppe High School for Boys in Johannesburg, South Africa.

 He was the winner of the 1995 World Cup but did not play in the final or the semi-final.
 In his second pool match, against Canada, he took part in a fight, and was suspended for the rest of the tournament.